MINI Countryman Common Problems and Solutions

 Problem:

-The high pressure fuel pump on the 1.6L petrol engine is known for failing.
-If this part fails you will have greatly reduced performance with rough running and a lack of power, as the car may go into 'limp home' mode.
-The engine management warning light will most likely have appeared on the dashboard too.
+The high-pressure fuel pump on the 1.6L petrol engine is known to fail.
+If this part fails, you will experience significantly reduced performance, rough running, and a lack of power, as the car may enter 'limp home' mode.
+The engine management warning light will most likely appear on the dashboard too.

 Solution:

-Fitting a replacement high pressure fuel pump will sort the issue.
+Fitting a replacement high-pressure fuel pump will resolve the issue.

 Difficulty level